deeplearner1992/simple-chat-room/README.md

 # simple-chat-room

-This is a website application of a simple chatroom, where the user can register, login and also chat in a common chatroom.
+This is a website application of a simple chatroom, where the user can register, login, logout and also chat in a common chatroom.

 ##  How to run frontend locally
 - cd frontend